Jcbnunez/biol4585j-yey2sn/Class_Materials/3.Phylogenies/README.md

 ## Lets construct our tree

 ### Step 1.
 Choose an out-group
-Based on our understanding of the data what organism should be the proper outgroup? **How can we do this?** Lets explore the functionalities of [**NCBI BLAST**](https://blast.ncbi.nlm.nih.gov/Blast.cgi)
+Based on our understanding of the data what organism should be the proper outgroup? **How can we do this?** Lets explore the functionalities of [**NCBI BLAST**](https://blast.ncbi.nlm.nih.gov/Blast.cgi) to identify the confidence of a sequence's identity.
+Lets also explore [timetree](http://www.timetree.org/) in order to explore all fossil and phylogenetic evidence available for our taxa.

 ### Step 2.
 Run your analysis!
 ```